Cormorant: Habitat

 Habitat varies from species to species: some are restricted to seacoasts, while others occur in both coastal and inland waters to varying degrees.
 They range around the world, except for the central Pacific islands.

+Cormorants in the harbour of Joinville-le-Pont (Val de Marne - France).

 Behaviour

 All cormorants and shags are fish-eaters, dining on small eels, fish, and even water snakes.
 They dive from the surface, though many species make a characteristic half-jump as they dive, presumably to give themselves a more streamlined entry into the water.
 Under water they propel themselves with their feet, though some also propel themselves with their wings (see the picture, commentary, and existing reference video).
 Imperial shags fitted with miniaturized video recorders have been filmed diving to depths of as much as 80 m to forage on the sea floor.